Francisco-Rosa/Solar/README.md

       deactivate

-* To use Sky Domes (still under development), you will also need to install Radiance on your computer (https://www.radiance-online.org/).
+* To use Sky Domes, you will also need to install Radiance on your computer (https://www.radiance-online.org/).
 * Download and license: https://www.radiance-online.org/download-install

 * If you want to use the rendered frames, you must install the Render Workbench (via Addon Manager), prepare rendering projects and test them preventively to make sure everything is working correctly (see information in [FreeCAD-Render](https://github.com/FreeCAD/FreeCAD-render)).